 NumPy is the foundation for many Python libraries for Data Science, such as Matplotlib, Statsmodels, Pandas, SciPy, and Scikit-Learn.

 It is a data visualization tool that is both publishable and immersive.
-Plotly makes it simple to import data into charts, allowing developers to create slide presentations and dashboards quickly.
+Plotly makes it simple to import data into charts, allowing developers to quickly create slide presentations and dashboards.

 It is also used to create programs such as Dash and Chart Studio.
 Plotly is free and open-source software that makes it simple to understand data.
 It also offers various data visualization features, like crosstalk integration, connected views, animation, etc.

-TensorFlow is the next in our list of Python libraries for Data Science.
+TensorFlow is the next on our list of Python libraries for Data Science.
 It is an open-source library for deep learning applications developed by the Google Brain Team.

 Initially designed for numerical compilations, it now provides a rich and flexible ecosystem of tools, libraries, and community resources developers may use to create and deploy machine learning-based applications.